 Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

-Late last year, The Prince of Egypt celebrated its 20th anniversary.
+A couple of years ago, The Prince of Egypt celebrated its 20th anniversary.

 A film chronicling the journey of Moses who delivered his people from Egypt, the animated masterpiece featured some of the most stunning visuals and awe-inspiring spiritual ballads cinema has ever seen, so you can understand our shock, our outrage when nothing was done to commemorate the day of the movie’s theatrical birth.